Fatty fish, like salmon, sardines, and mackerel are some of the best natural sources of omega-3 fatty acids (1).

 If you do plan on starting an omega-3 supplement, be aware that it can take up to 2 weeks to see differences in EPA levels and up to 1 month to see differences in DHA levels on this test (93).

-There are hundreds of vegan omega-3 supplements to choose from, so we’ve narrowed it down to two options from our favorite brand.
+There are hundreds of vegan omega-3 supplements to choose from, so we’ve narrowed it down to the best algae based omega 3 product from our favorite brand.

 Please note that as an Amazon Associate I earn from qualifying purchases.